magical/rootbeer/README.md

 > TODO: explain the search process better

-The first line is the number of states visited during the search.
-This isn't important but it might be interesting.
+The first line is the number of unique states visited during the search — not super important but it might be interesting.
 The next line is the length of the optimal solution, followed the player's starting coordinates, followed by a textual representation of the final state (the starting block configuration).
 The only difference from the initial state is that there are more blocks (`[]`) and the player is in a different place.